untoldstory69/PlayWrightCSharp/README.md

 				dotnet test
 					>This will save necessary data into allure-results or other directory, according to the allure.directory setting.
 If the directory already exists, the new files will be added to the existing ones, so that a future report will be based on them all.

-			Enter following command in the command prompt, go to the directory PlayWrightDemo\bin\Debug\net8.0 allure generate --clean
+			Enter following command in the command prompt, go to the directory PlayWrightDemo\bin\Debug\net8.0 by default allure generate --clean
 						>>> allure generate processes the test results and saves an HTML report into the allure-report directory
 						>>> NOTE: generate report from the bin/debug/netX folder otherwise it will generate report but with error

+							>>> the default directory for allure-result can be changes using allureConfig.json file and updating Directory accordingly

 			Open the result by directly opening the html file from allure-report folder or using the command line allure open PlayWrightC#\PlayWrightDemo\bin\Debug\net8.0\allure-report